Jiaming Liu

 Chile

-Regular gym training maintains the physical resilience needed for both field photography and high-intensity engineering research.
+Regular working out in gym maintains the physical resilience needed for both field photography and high-intensity engineering research.